ChikamsoChidi/Google-Exercise/README.md

-# Google-Exercise
-This is the Google exercise that I am doing while learning about Git
+I am editing the README file.
+Adding some more details about the project description.